Medicare (Australia)

 The scheme was created in 1975 by the Whitlam government under the name "Medibank".
 The Fraser government made significant changes to it from 1976, including its abolition in late 1981.
 The Hawke government reinstated universal health care in 1984 under the name "Medicare".
-Medibank continued to exist as a government-owned private health insurance provider until it was privatised by the Abbott government in 2014.
+Medibank continued to exist as a government-owned private health insurer until it was privatised by the Abbott government in 2014.